strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 The code below defines some examples that make use of the polynomial data DSL

-{% include_code PolynomialUsage lang:scala PolynomialUsage.scala %}
+{% include_code JavaOneUniversity2014_PolynomialUsage lang:scala JavaOneUniversity2014_PolynomialUsage.scala %}

 Again, think about expressions like `one(i1) ** one(i2) ++ (one(i1) ++ one(i2)) ** di ++ di ** di`, resp. `(one(i1) ++ di) ** (one(i2) ++ di)`
 as generalizations of expressions like `a * b + (a + b) * x + x * x` resp. `(a + x) * (b + x)`